What are variables?

-Google allows you to run something similar to variables in BigQuery, called parameterized queries, but it only works via their API and not when querying in the editor.
+Google allows you to run something similar to variables in BigQuery, called parameterized queries, but it only works via their API and not when using the Web UI.

-- How to set up variables without using any SQL.
+- How to quickly set up variables in superQuery without using any SQL.

 How to create and use variables in superQuery